okl/engineering-careers/data-engineering.md

 good experience with your creations.
 You love the idea of having robust, self-healing systems and that's a goal worth marching toward.
-You are excited by delivering, and are addicted to the high of making a visible impact not only in the company, but in peoples every day lives.
+You are excited by delivering, and are addicted to the high of making a visible impact not only in the company, but in people's every day lives.

 # Qualifications and Required Skills